 - Have the desire and aspiration to acquire the necessary skills and experience to pursue a career in organic agriculture.

 - Must have a valid driver’s license and reliable transportation: Employees will be driving tractors, farm vehicles on supply runs, and taking produce to farmer’s market weekly in farm vehicles.

 - Must pass a criminal background check and child abuse clearance.

-The farm is located in Horsham, PA, about 45 minutes by car from Philadelphia.
-Unfortunately there is no easy public transit and having your own transportation is strongly recommended.
+The farm is located in Horsham, Pa, about 45 minutes by car from Philadelphia.
+Unfortunately there is no easy public transit and having your own transportation is required.